 - There is always a moment in someone’s life when you feel the need to take full control of your financial future.
 However, it is way better to do it sooner, out of inspiration, than later, out of desperation.

 - The more you procrastinate on small money talks, the more you will have to think about big money issues down the line.
 So it is way better to manage small money issue on an annual basis than dramatic money “dramas” every decade.

 - If you don’t build up the minimum financial skill-set to manage money, you will end up worrying about money for the rest of your life.

 - Money is a proxy for opportunities and wider options in life.
 Your focus is on the adventurous journey through the opportunities you find or create, thanks to your solid financial outlook.

 - Money management and investing are not games to be entertained with; it is not an opportunity to challenge yourself by beating the market.
 It would be best if you looked elsewhere for excitement.

 - I trust you are not like Warren Buffett; you might want to have a life outside Financial Statements and Board of Directors meetings.
-Unless it is your full-time profession, cap the time and energy on financial matters; make sure to make your F.U. money, be on track with your financial plan and align your lifestyle to your financial strategy (and vice-versa).
+So, unless it is your full-time profession, cap the time and energy on financial matters; make sure to build your F.U. money, align your lifestyle to your financial strategy (and vice-versa).